 donate to Beginner's Mind

-Beginner's Mind Zen Center is supported and sustained by donations from people like you.
+Beginner's Mind Zen Center is supported and sustained by donations from our members and friends... people like you.
 Donations of any amount help maintain the zendo, zafus, zabutons, incense and other miscellaneous expenses that allow the sangha to gather at the center.

 click one of these buttons to make a donation now...

 Beginner's Mind Zen Center is a 501(c)(3) non-profit organization, making your contributions tax-deductible to the extent allowable under Internal Revenue Code Section 170.

 For sesshins (multiple-day retreats), we request attendees pay a small fee to defray the expenses for service supplies, teas, and the meals that are prepared and served.
 (Frequently, sesshin scholarships are available for those who need assistance; contact the teachers if you are interested in a scholarship for a sesshin.
 Contributions towards scholarships are always appreciated.)